JSBSim-Team/jsbsim/README.md

 JSBSim also includes the following bindings:

 * A [Python](https://www.python.org) module which provides the exact same features than the C++ library
-* A [Matlab](https://www.mathworks.com/products/matlab.html) S-Function to interface JSBSim with [Simulink](https://fr.mathworks.com/products/simulink.html).
+* A [Matlab S-Function](https://github.com/JSBSim-Team/jsbsim/blob/master/matlab) that interfaces JSBSim with [MATLAB Simulink](https://fr.mathworks.com/products/simulink.html).
 * An [Unreal Engine plugin](https://github.com/JSBSim-Team/jsbsim/blob/master/UnrealEngine/) to build a connection between the flight dynamics model from JSBSim and the entire virtual environment provided by [Unreal engine](https://www.unrealengine.com).

 <p align="center">